brandongregoryscott/beets/src/docs/overview.md

-# Usage
+# Overview

-This guide will serve as documentation for the various different pages and features of the application.
+This guide will serve as high-level documentation for the various different pages and features of the application.
 If you find the information is lacking or inaccurate, or you'd like to propose a new section, [please open up an issue](https://github.com/brandongregoryscott/beets/issues/new) or [shoot me an email](mailto:contact@brandonscott.me).
 I'll do my best to respond and add documentation or assist where possible!

 ### Workstation page